p2p-today/p2p-project/README.md

         bz2       533  (107.0%)
         gzip      471  (94.6%)

-    Because the reference implementation supports all of these (except for lzma in python2), this means that the overhead will drop away after ~500 characters.
+    Because the reference implementation supports all of these (excepting environment variations), this means that the overhead will drop away after ~500 characters.
 Communications with other implementations may be slower than this, however.